MummenRider/salon-booking-saas/docs/user-stories.md

 ---

-This document will evolve as the product matures and more use cases arise.
+This is a living document where this could change depending on the project